So you just bought a new AR-15 and took it to the range.

 The same goes for these pre-made kits…you wouldn’t want to rely on them for something important, say, if you’re a competition shooter, and you’ll want a more personalized option if you’re going to be using it a lot.

 That being said, these kits are perfectly fine for most folks, and they’ll be good if you have other guns or other AR-15 calibers, or are looking at acquiring some in the future.
-Here they are in no particular order:
+Our favorite is the GuardTech.

 Building Your Own AR-15 Cleaning Kit

-If you’re going to build you own kit, I recommend buying a nice case such as this Plano 3-Tray Tackle Box with Dual Top Access ($14.34), but anything from a cardboard box on up will do.
+If you’re going to build your own kit, I recommend buying a nice case such as this Plano 3-Tray Tackle Box with Dual Top Access, but anything from a cardboard box on up will do.

-Next, you’ll want a cleaning mat to keep you parts visible and to keep everything organized.
-A white sheet or tablecloth will do, but I like this Gun Cleaning Mat ($18.95) because it also includes a handy parts list, making it perfect for a beginner.
+Next, you’ll want a cleaning mat to keep your parts visible and to keep everything organized.
+A white sheet or tablecloth will do, but I like this Gun Cleaning Mat because it also includes a handy parts list, making it perfect for a beginner.

 From there, you’ll want to buy the brushes and bore snakes/rods for your particular AR caliber.
 I’ve included some links to .223/5.56 caliber ones below since these are the most common flavors of AR on the market, but you’ll need ones that match your particular caliber.